hazemKrimi/hazemKrimi/README.md

 - 📫 How to reach me **me@hazemkrimi.tech**

-- 📄 Know about my experiences here [hazemkrimi.tech](https://hazemkrimi.tech)
+- 📄 Know about my experiences [here](https://hazemkrimi.tech/about)

 ### Connect with me: